Only the 2%'s SMEs invests in Artificial Intelligence

 Conclusions and Final Considerations

-In Italy, AI remains a largely unexplored and underexploited field, especially in SMEs.
-This “technological inertia” not only slows economic growth but also the progression towards a more sustainable and inclusive society.
-Investment strategies in AI and professional training appear to be the key to overcoming these obstacles, but doing so requires a joint effort involving both the private and public sectors.
+In Italy, AI remains a largely unexplored and underutilized field, especially among SMEs.
+This "technological inertia" not only slows economic growth but also the progression towards a more sustainable and inclusive society.
+Investment strategies in AI and professional training appear to be key to overcoming these obstacles, but this requires a joint commitment involving both the private and public sectors.